 Am I Eligible?

-The Resident Support Services team will assist I-House NY in its 2020-2021 health and safety initiatives to avoid a COVID-19 surge.
+The Resident Support Services team will assist International House in its 2021-2022 health and safety initiatives to avoid a COVID-19 surge.
 Requisite training and behavioral traits: Public health management, tolerance of ambiguity and medical uncertainty, lower scores on black and white thinking, perfectionism and need for cognitive closure, health and mental health training, and expertise in a range of online platforms.

 Resident Fellows play a key role in carrying out the Mission of International House.
 They plan, develop and implement activities to foster engagement in community and to provide support for resident members across diverse cultures.
 Resident Fellows are appointed to be ambassadors of I-House, which means they are an integral part of the 10-year strategic plan for Relevance, Visibility and Institutional Stability.
 This includes embodying the values of I-House–Respect, Empathy and Moral Courage–in their own behavior and through community programming on the resident floors.